 An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
 This includes an assessment of whether the accounting policies are appropriate to the limited liability partnership's circumstances and have been consistently applied and adequately disclosed, the reasonableness of significant accounting estimates made by the designated members, and the overall presentation of the financial statements.
-In addition, we read all the financial and non-financial information describe in the Members' Report to identify material inconsistencies with the audited financial statements.
-If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report
+In addition, we read all the financial and non-financial information in the members' report and financial statements to identify material inconsistencies with the audited financial statements.
+If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.